Sinamaralani/Sinamaralani/README.md

 <h2 align="left">About me :</h2>
 <p>
-  Frontend Developer specializing in React and Next.js.
-Passionate about building dynamic, user-friendly web applications with modern JavaScript and TypeScript.
-Constantly exploring new tools and techniques to improve performance and UX.
-Check out my repositories for creative solutions and code examples!
+  I'm a Frontend Developer with expertise in React and Next.js, constantly pushing myself to master JavaScript and TypeScript.
+I don't get tierd of learning new technologies and methodologies, always striving to stay ahead of the curve.exploring new tools and techniques to improve performance and UX.
+Check out my repositories for code examples!
 </p>